Desai Law Firm, P.C.

 Additional Achievements

-Aashish Desai recently co-authored an update to the California Wage and Hour Law and Litigation book.
-Available from Continuing Education of the Bar (CEB 2010-present).
+Aashish Desai has recently co-authored an update to the "California Wage and Hour Law and Litigation" book, published by Continuing Education of the Bar (CEB) from 2010 to the present.

 Memberships